top of page

 Step 3: Food

-Feed 15-20g per rat per day (adjust according to sex and body condition) of Rat Mix No. 11 from Rat Rations once a day.
+Feed 15-25g per rat per day of Rat Mix No. 11 from Rat Rations once a day.
+Feed on the higher end if they are male, if they are kittens and/or if they are underweight.
 If your rats are younger than 14 weeks old, feed 2-3 wet meals (eg. tinned sardines in tomatoes, porridge, scrambled egg) with CaCuD3 supplements, which can also be ordered from Rat Rations.

 If your delivery hasn't arrived in time, grab a bag of science selective as it's the best of a bad bunch of nuggets/mueslis that are available in pet stores and is fine for short-term use.

-Feed small portions (ie. the size of your fingernail) of vegetables as and when, and fruit rarely.
+Feed small portions (ie. relative to the size of your finger) of vegetables as and when, and fruit rarely.
 Here is a list of safe fruits and vegetables: http://www.isamurats.co.uk/vegetables-and-fruits.html

 Step 4: Find Some Rats

+If you have yet to bring rats home, determine how far you'd be willing to travel.
+Look for rescues within this radius.
+Rats travel well, so expand your search radius as wide as you are able.
 Look on the NFRS Breeders List and research breeders that you are interested in.
 Get in touch with a few breeders, as waiting times for rats are variable.
 Avoid websites such as pets4homes and gumtree as these websites are full of backyard breeders.
-In short, not all NFRS-registered breeders are good, but all good breeders are NFRS-registered.
-Also avoid pet shops as the rats are either sourced from rodent mills or backyard breeders.

 Step 5: Find a Vet